bkvogel/kumozu/README.md

 #### Features

-* Includes a multi-dimensional matrix class template (`Matrix`), various utility functions in `Utilities.h`, and layer classes such as fully-connected, convolutional, batch normalization, dropout, etc. for constructing deep convolutional and feed-forward networks.
+* Includes a multi-dimensional matrix class template (`Matrix`), various utility functions in `Utilities.h`, and layer classes such as fully-connected, convolutional, batch normalization, dropout, etc. for constructing deep neural networks.

 * Support for general computation graphs using the base graph `Node` class.
 A node can have an arbitrary number of named input and output ports and can itself contain a subgraph of other Node instances, enabling expressive architectures such as recurrent neural networks.
 Kumozu is different from other frameworks in that it supports descriptive string-valued port names, rather than positional or integer-valued names.
 This is intended to improve code readability and reduce the chance of user error when making port connections between nodes.